Former Chrysler CEO Lee Iacocca has died at age 94

 He was famous for his TV ads from that time, in which he said: "If you can find a better car, buy it!"

 Iacocca also wrote two best-selling books and was courted as a presidential candidate for 1988.
-He had a 32-year career at Ford and Chrysler and helped launch some of Detroit's most significant cars - including the minivan, the Chrysler K-car and the Ford Escort.
+He had a 32-year career at Ford and Chrysler and helped launch some of Detroit's most significant cars - including the minivan, the Chrysler K-car and the Mustang.

 More News